moby/moby/experimental/plugins_graphdriver.md

 {}
 ```

-Perform neccessary tasks to release resources help by the plugin, for example
+Perform necessary tasks to release resources help by the plugin, for example
 unmounting all the layered file systems.

 **Response**: